asvd/helios-kernel/README.md

 }
 ```

-If a module initializer declares a single compound object containing
+If a module initializer declares a single compound object
-all the library routines inside (the recommended way, `myLibrary` in
+incapsulating all the library routines (the recommended way,
-the example above), simply clearing that object should be enough,
+`myLibrary` in the example above), simply clearing that object should
-garbage collector should (hopely) do the rest.
+be enough, garbage collector should (hopely) do the rest.

 ### How to convert existing javascript library to Kernel module

 If you have a library of any format, it usually defines a set of
-routines which should be later used from outside.
+routines which should be used from the outside later.
 In most of the
-web-libraries which are intednded to be included using the
+web-libraries which are intednded to be included using the `<script>`
-`<script>` tag, a set of global objects are simply defined.
-In
+tag, a set of global objects is defined.
+In this case it should be
-this case it should be enough to wrap the library code with the
+enough to wrap the library code with the `init()` function
-`init()` function declaration.
-So if the original source was like
+declaration.
+So if the original source was like this:
-this:

 ```js
 libraryObject = {